- How do I view and/or print my STAR?

 Yes.
 Printing your STAR is your responsibility.
 You will need to take a current copy of your STAR with you to advising sessions or other situations where you will be discussing your program with an advisor or faculty member.
 Advisors have the option of sending you to a computer lab to get a report before they meet with you.

 If the problem is technical, such as login problem or “STAR Request” does not appear on your menu in Titan Web, contact the ACS HelpDesk at 424-3020 or email firstname.lastname@example.org or go to Dempsey 207.
+When emailing the staron-line email please provide you name and student ID in your email.

 If the problem is within the audit itself, discuss the issue with your adviser.
 Once you and your adviser are sure there is a problem, you can report the problem to email@example.com.
 This email has been set up for users to report problems with STAR’s.
+Please provide you name and student ID in the email.

 In the future, STAR’s will use the subject headings that you find on Titan Web.
 In the meantime, subject codes will be used.
 You can find a list of them at the bottom of your STAR.